Flatiron-School-Assignments-Projects/dsc-phase-2-project/README-Peninah.md

 ## FOR MORE INFORMATION

-Please view the full data analysis on the Jupyter Notebook (student.ipynb) and the presentation.
+Please view the full data analysis on the Jupyter Notebook (student.ipynb) and the presentation pdf.